 For example, KTM produces the XC and XC-W models.
 The XC (Cross Country) model has a linkage style rear shock, whereas the XC-W runs the PDS style shock.
 They also have different triple tree and front suspension configuration and components.

-These differences are important when considering the ultimate trail weapon for technical single tracks to earn the coveted title of the best trail dirt bike.
-Additionally, we feel that the manufacturers have done a great job with tuning the sub-models to fit the riding style.
+These differences are important when considering the best trail motorcycle.
+Additionally, I feel that the manufacturers have done a great job with tuning the sub-models to fit the riding style.

 However, some motocross and supercross models, such as the SX models, are popular among advanced riders.
 In this case, the riders will change the suspension completely to custom or trail riding versions.
 They mainly do this because of the engine and the gearing differences when maximizing total performance.

-All right, let’s get to it.
-Here are the winners and runner-ups for the best dirt bikes for trail riding.
+All right, let’s get to it and select the best trail dirt bike.
+Here are the winners and runner-ups for the best dirt bikes for trail riding:

 Putting it all together, selecting the winner was easy.

-KTM continues to produce the best trail dirt bikes in 2023.
+KTM continues to produce awesome trail dirt bikes in many size categories.
 The new model offers a great feature set and no wonder it is the choice for many pro-level riders for hard enduro and trail riding.
-We feel like it’s the best enduro dirt bike out there for the next season.
+I feel like it’s the best dirt bike for trail riding and technical single track.

-For more details, take a look at our 2023 KTM 300 XCW trail test and review.
+For more details, take a look at my KTM 300 XCW detailed test and review.

 Runner-Up: Husqvarna TE 300